hiejulia/flight-booking/README.md

     + Application configuration to all the other microservices
     + Port number, context paths
     + Configuration - using GIT
+    + Vault - cmd - add new values to the server - run from docker container

 + Edge or proxy server (API gateway) - Zuul - Gateway service
     + Gateway service Zuul